Wyn Craig Wade, The Fiery Cross: The Ku Klux Klan in America New York: Simon and Schuster, 1987.

 Indeed, in Wade’s telling, “preventing a build-up of the Ku Klux Klan” was, quite as much as opposing desegregation, one of the principal objectives for which the Citizens Councils had been formed, since “violence was bad for business, and most of the council leaders were businessmen” (p299).

 If this is true, then perhaps the Citizens Councils were more successful in achieving their objectives than they are usually credited as having been.
-Segregation, of course, was gone and did not come back – but, then again, neither did the Klan.
+Segregation, of course, was gone and did not come back – but, then again, neither, to any substantial degree, did the Klan.

 “Not so much eliminating the Klan as leaving it with nothing but nothing but the violence prone dregs of Southern white society” (p302).